Trade Union Forum

 Previous discussions include: the history of the trade union levy and political funding today; the history of apprentice militancy and New Labour's Modern Apprentices scheme; and participants' reflections on the implications of the 'coup' over Europe at the 1988 Trades Union Congress.
-A current strand of discussions is exploring the historical relationship between trade unions and each of the three main political parties.
+A recent strand of discussions explored the historical relationship between trade unions and each of the three main political parties.

 We are always keen to hear from potential participants, co-organizers and sponsors.
 If you or your organization would like to be involved, please contact one of the convenors.

 The Miners' Strike, 30 Years On: 29 March 2014 public conference, King's College London